Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach

 \subsection{Data and Results}

-The study measuring the performance is outlined in the EUA documentation and the instructions for use.
-The estimates were obtained on a sample of $460$ participants who were tested within $7$ days of symptom onset. \citet{shah2021performance} perform the same analysis based on an independent sample of $2110$ individuals enrolled at a community testing site.
-This number includes $1188$ symptomatic individuals, of which $929$ were tested within $7$ days of symptom onset.
-I omit the symptomatic individuals tested more than $7$ days after initial symptoms for comparability with the EUA study.
-I also separately analyze the performance on $877$ asymptomatic participants to provide plausible estimates of performance in the absence of symptoms.
+EUA documentation and the instructions for use outline the initial performance study.
+The estimates were obtained on a sample of $460$ participants tested within $7$ days of symptom onset. \citet{shah2021performance} perform the same analysis on an independent sample of $2110$ individuals enrolled at a community testing site.
+This includes $1188$ symptomatic individuals, of which $929$ were tested within $7$ days of symptom onset.
+I omit symptomatic individuals tested more than $7$ days after initial symptoms for comparability with the EUA study.
+I separately analyze the performance on $877$ asymptomatic participants to provide plausible estimates of performance in the absence of symptoms.
 The data are summarized in \Cref{tab:data}.
 In all three samples, estimates of joint probabilities $\hat{P}(t=j,r=k)$ for $(r,k)\in\{0,1\}^2$ are bounded away from zero.
 That the distributions which have generated the data lie in a family of distributions satisfying Assumption \ref{family_restriction_assumption} is reasonable.

 Panels (\subref{figure_EUA:conf_set}), (\subref{figure_shah_sx:conf_set}), and (\subref{figure_shah_asx:conf_set}) of \Cref{joint_figure} represent the estimated ``apparent'' operating characteristics and joint identified sets for $(\theta_1,\theta_0)$, as well as corresponding $95\%$ confidence sets.
 The joint confidence set for apparent measures is the projection Clopper-Pearson exact confidence set.
 The areas of the two confidence sets are similar. \Cref{tab:projected_bounds} show the estimates of projected individual bounds on sensitivity and specificity.
 The bounds are revealing.